 In the 1930s, Hakkapeliittas were exported along with other technical rubber merchandise, first to Scandinavia and Estonia.
 Tyres from Nokia could be found in the Tallinn sales catalogue of Teknillinen Kauppaosakeyhtiö (Technical Sales Company).
 As the war approached, exports were limited.
 The Winter War and Continuation War effectively stopped exports from Gummitehdas.

 After the war ended, Suomen Gummitehdas quickly established relations with Great Britain and the United States for machinery and material supplies.
-Export contracts for winter tyres into Denmark were signed in 1948.
+Export contracts for winter tires into Denmark were signed in 1948.
 Sales only started properly in 1949, when the company was present at the St. Erik’s trade fair in Stockholm and an exhibition in Copenhagen.
 In the words of the Gummitehdas annual report, “Hakkapeliittas achieved great acclaim.”

 Export takes flight

 There was still widespread uncertainty on the international market in the 1950s.
-Sweden and the other Nordic countries became the main export destinations for tyres.
+Sweden and the other Nordic countries became the main export destinations for tires.
 The subsidiary Finska Gummi Ab, which was established in Sundsvall, Sweden in 1959, sold 8,500 Hakkapeliittas in its first year.
 This indicated a new beginning for internationalisation, as this was the first time exports are separately mentioned in the company's annual report.
 By 1960, products were already being exported to eight countries.

 Hakkapeliitta was the powerhouse of international sales.
-In 1963, the share of tyres of the entire exports of the company was forty per cent.
+In 1963, the share of tires of the entire exports of the company was forty per cent.
 Exports to the Soviet Union started in 1964.
 Studded Hakkapeliittas were shipped for use in luxury cars in Leningrad and Moscow.
-Sweden was still the leading export destination with 36,000 tyres each year.
+Sweden was still the leading export destination with 36,000 tires each year.
 Norway and Britain joined in, and by 1968, products were exported to 20 countries.
 Export figures more than doubled towards the end of the decade.
 USA became a new, important partner.